piotr-jura-udemy/laravel-graphql-course-trello-clone/README.md

 ## "Master Laravel with GraphQL, Vue.js and Tailwind" on Udemy

-This repository contains the full source code of the course.
+This repository contains the full source code of the Laravello (Trello Clone) application from the course.

-For each lecture there is a separate branch with changes made during that lecture to clone or download.